Edge (wrestler): WWE Champion (2005–2006)

 The following night on Raw, Edge decided to celebrate his victory by having "hot, unbridled sex" in the middle of the ring.
 He and Lita engaged in foreplay until they were interrupted by Flair, who called Edge a disgrace and "that he was horrible in the sack".
 Flair, however, ended up on the receiving end of a con-chair-to on the announcers' table until Cena came out to Flair's aid and performed an FU on Lita.
 The "Live Sex Celebration" segment earned Raw a 5.2 rating, the highest Raw rating in over a year, leading Edge to call himself the "most watched champion ever".
 On the January 16 episode of Raw, Edge defeated Ric Flair in a TLC match to retain the WWE Championship.
 At the Royal Rumble on January 29, Edge lost the WWE Championship back to Cena.

-Edge then lost a rematch on the February 16 episode of Raw and blamed special guest referee Mick Foley for his loss, claiming biased officiating and attacked him.
-At Saturday Night's Main Event XXXII, Foley got revenge on Edge by assaulting him with a con-chair-to.
-They feuded until WrestleMania 22 on April 2, where a heavily bloodied, abrasion and thumbtack-covered Edge defeated Foley in a hardcore match (which involved spots involving barbed wire and other metallic objects) by Spearing him through a flaming table but suffered second degree burns, thanks to anti-flame material not being applied to the table, at both wrestlers' request.
-Following his feud with Foley, Edge once again challenged John Cena for the WWE Championship.
-Triple H was involved in a feud with Cena at the time, resulting in a triple threat match at Backlash on April 30, where Cena pinned Triple H to retain the title.
-After Backlash, Edge continued his feud with Mick Foley as they entered a triple threat hardcore match with Tommy Dreamer on the May 8 episode of Raw.
-Foley, however, betrayed his friend Dreamer with Edge's assistance.
-Edge and Foley then proclaimed that, because of their brutal match at WrestleMania, they were the true Hardcore Champions.
+Edge then lost a rematch on the February 16 episode of Raw and blamed special guest referee Mick Foley for his loss.
+They feuded until WrestleMania 22 on April 2, where Edge defeated Foley in a hardcore match by Spearing him through a flaming table but suffered second degree burns, thanks to anti-flame material not being applied to the table, at both wrestlers' request.
+According to Copeland, the match with Foley proved him as a main eventer.
+After losing a triple threat match at Backlash for the WWE Championship, Edge teamed with Foley, pointing as Hardcore Champions.
 At ECW One Night Stand on June 11, Edge, Foley and Lita defeated Dreamer, Terry Funk and Beulah McGillicutty in an Extreme Rules tag team match.
 Later in the event, Edge interfered in the WWE Championship match between John Cena and challenger Rob Van Dam, helping Van Dam win the title after he speared Cena through a table.